Substance Abuse Resources in Bethlehem

 Bethlehem has a strategic location within easy commuting distance of New York and Philadelphia.
 There are many cultural attractions including museums, theaters, art galleries and historic tours.
 The Sands Casino Resort Bethlehem is a huge draw, as are the many festivals held throughout the year.
 For those looking for outdoor activities, there’s plenty to do, including nature trails, boating areas, golf courses, outdoor movies and parks.
 Residents enjoy a low cost of living.

-For those who do want help to overcome their problems with substance abuse, there are numerous Bethlehem, PA drug rehab programs.
-This guide details those options so you can decide which route to take on your journey to recovery.
+For those who do want help to overcome their problems with substance abuse, there are numerous Bethlehem drug rehab programs.

 You’re not alone in this struggle.